This guide answers the question, “what is off-page SEO?”

 Off-Page SEO Optimization Summary

-I hope you enjoyed this guide on what is off-page SEO optimization.
+We hope you enjoyed this guide answering the question about what is off-page SEO.

-Now that you know what is off-page optimization in SEO, how it works, and the importance of this activity, you can pick and choose the tactics you want to try to increase your site’s organic rankings and traffic in the search engines.
+Now that you know what off-site optimization is, how off-page SEO works, and the importance of this activity, you can focus on implementing the best practices and off-page SEO types for your site to help increase its organic rankings and traffic in search engines like Google, Yahoo, and Bing.